Stonetown, County Louth: Religion

 The area's Catholic community is served by Saint Mary's (Our Lady of the Snows) Chapel in Stonetown Upper.
 The chapel was built by Rev. P Banan in 1837.
 The plan of the chapel is in the shape of a cross.
 In 1987 renovation work was completed by P.P Rev. J.Finn and rededicated by Tomas O'Fiach.

 In 1816 Patrick Devan, a hedge schoolteacher and the sexton of the chapel held a gathering which culminated in the Wildgoose Lodge Murders.
 He fled to Dublin, where he was arrested.
 Despite promises of money and freedom from prosecution, he did not cooperate with the authorities.
 He pleaded not guilty and conducted his own defence, but was found guilty, hanged and gibbetted.

 Education

 Stonetown's national (primary) school, Saint Oliver's National School, was built in 1952 and is a detached nine-bay single-storey building.
 It has a pitched slate roof, clay ridge tiles, painted roughcast rendered chimney stacks, smooth rendered corbelled caps, and circular cast-iron downpipes and vent pipes.
 The school is surrounded by painted stone walls, wrought-iron gates, v-shaped stiles with stone steps.
 As of early 2020, the school had an enrollment of 26 pupils.

-An older school, which predates Saint Oliver's National School, stands opposite Pairc Annachminnon.
+An older school building, which predates Saint Oliver's National School, stands opposite Pairc Annachminnon.
 Locally known as "Old Stonetown Hall", this building hasn't been in use for many years.